Algorithm-Arena/weekly-challenge-35-baseball-reflex/README.md

 # Weekly Challenge #35 - Baseball Reflex

-**For this challenge, you need to implement a program that tests the reflexes of the user.** I was watching a baseball game and was really impressed by how little time there was for the batter to swing between the time the ball leaves the hand of the pitcher.
-Trying to reproduce this in a virtual setting can be an interesting challenge!
+**For this challenge, you need to implement a program that tests the reflexes of the user.** As I was watching a baseball game, I was really impressed by how little time there was for the batter to swing before the time the ball leaves the hand of the pitcher.
+Your goal for this challenge is to test user's reflexes in a virtual setting!

 <img width="506" alt="image" src="https://github.com/user-attachments/assets/a3a384bc-d593-4dd8-9d59-6784ac53bd59">